 - When the PWM signal is up (HIGH value), Q1 is closed, the current can flow through the motor, from Vcc to the ground, making it turn.

-- The resistor R2 prevents too much current to flow inside the transistor Q1.
+- The resistor R2 prevents too much current from flowing inside the transistor Q1.

-- When the transistor opens, the motor is not powered during a short time before the transistor closes again.
-During this time, it can be in generator mode and the generated current could damage the transistor.
-That’s why D1 is here: the current flows into D1 instead of Q1.
+- When the transistor opens, the motor is not powered quickly before the transistor closes again.
+It can be in generator mode during this time, and the generated current could damage the transistor.
+That's why D1 is here: the current flows into D1 instead of Q1.
 The diode D1 is called a free-wheeling diode.

-Note: Saying that a transistor or a push-button is closed is the same than saying that a door is opened; Because an opened door lets the passage to whatever wants to go through, a closed transistor or push-button lets the passage to current
+Note: Saying that a transistor or a push-button is closed is the same as saying that a door is opened; Because an opened door lets the passage to whatever wants to go through, a closed transistor or push-button enables the passage to current

 This is how you use PWM.
-But maybe you can sleep on it first before to finish reading this post, that’s a lot to process.
+But maybe you can sleep on it first before finishing reading this post.
+That's a lot to process.
 See you tomorrow then.
 Sleep tight.